Ossy7/py3-agnes/Readme.txt

 Agnes
-Version: 1.3.3
+Version: 1.3.4

 DESCRIPTION

-Agnes is a script written in Python3 and compatible with python2.
+Agnes is a script written in Python.
+Agnes has been tested on postgresql and mysql.
+Feel free to test it on any other database included in its functions.
-It is an analyses of your database table (mysql-mariaDB, postgresql).
+It is an analyses, statistics, wrangling of your database table (mysql, postgresql, oracle, mssql, sqlite ).
 Agnes is dedicated to my mother for her unfailing love and encouragement.
 Agnes has the potential to run on most devices with little or no effort.